 Getting Through The Day

-While many of those people are celebrities, who in fact, still abuse drugs and alcohol, they too are regular people who have profound understandings of how much meaningful life IS without drugs.
+If every quote about drug addiction was sewn together with sweet and feather-light words, sobriety would be taken as seriously as the Puppy Bowl.
+Those who have deep experiences with drug addiction tend to provide the most enlightening perspective of the disease.
+While many of those people are celebrities, who in fact, still use drugs and alcohol, they too are regular people who have profound understandings of how much meaningful life IS without drugs.
 For more information on drug and alcohol addiction treatment that can help you get through your day contact Vertava Health.